maelys-mcardle/snowflake/README.md

 03 00 01            ;; Output BANK @01
 ```

+In the example above, everything after the double semi-colon (`;;`) is
+a comment and won't be executed.

 To learn how to write code in Snowflake, see the [documentation][3].

 To see other examples of code, see the [samples directory][4].